 With Azure, outages are rare, but they do happen.
 When they happen there is nothing for you to do, no bridge call to set up with all of your engineers, no RCA to write, and really no one blames you for it.
 There is no negativity that accrues to your company.
 Azure outages are publicly visible and usually high profile.
 It is unfortunate when they happen but not having to deal with the consequences of your own data center outage is priceless.

-8. Management and control plane
+8. Management and Control Plane

 Most data center deployments consist of a combination of technologies loosely coupled together.
 There typically isn’t a common management interface for all the pieces.
 Virtual machines may be managed in one portal, SAN in another, and network switches in yet another.
 Since managing most of the components requires specialized knowledge of unique technologies, there are typically very few engineers at an MSP who are given the keys to make changes.
 This often leads to a bottleneck scenario where all routine changes (e.g. creating a new VM or setting up a VPN) must be escalated to a handful of already busy engineers instead of being done by lower-skilled resources.

-With Azure, you can use IT automation tools like Nerdio for Azure to simplify the management of the underlying infrastructure through an easy-to-use, single-pane-of-glass portal that can be delegated down to the help desk technician level for basic IT administration tasks without the need to expose admin access to the underlying infrastructure.
+With Azure, you can use IT automation tools like Nerdio to simplify the management of the underlying infrastructure through an easy-to-use, single-pane-of-glass portal that can be delegated down to the help desk technician level for basic IT administration tasks without the need to expose admin access to the underlying infrastructure.

 There are many compelling reasons to consider moving your data center to Azure.
 The timing may not always be right such as if you’ve recently built out or refreshed your data center equipment you may want to wait until it depreciates for some time.
 When you do decide to make the switch, be sure to leave yourself with enough time to architect the proper solution, understand the cost implications, and create a gradual migration plan.
 Six to twelve months is a good time frame to budget for a sizable migration project.
 The secular trend of public cloud computing, however, is not something coming down the road—it is here today—and it is important for every MSP to understand the benefits and implications of moving to the public cloud.

 At Nerdio, we enable MSPs with technology and resources to build successful cloud practices in Azure.
 Our Partner Solutions team has extensive experience helping MSPs evaluate and execute transitions from private data centers to Azure.
-Get in touch with us and we’ll be glad to help.